noties/Requirements/README.md

 ### Multiple listeners

-Please note that if a `Requirement#validate` is called and `Requirement#isInProgress` is true, supplied listener won't trigger the whole validation process again but unstead will subscribe for the final result (with other listeners).
+Please note that if a `Requirement#validate` is called and `Requirement#isInProgress` is true, supplied listener won't trigger the whole validation process again but instead will subscribe for the final result (with other listeners).

 ### Request code